 Use public transport

 Responsible travelling doesn’t require any special efforts.
-All you need to do is be mindful of your actions, and think of the consequences on nature.
+All you need to do is be mindful of your actions and think of the consequences on nature.
 Simple steps can have a massive impact.
-For example, instead of booking a cab, use carpool to get to the airport from home.
+For example, instead of booking a cab, use carpool or the public transport when travelling within the city.

 Do a bit of research about the transport facilities in your destination and see how you can reduce the carbon footprint.
 Instead of renting a car, ride a train or bus.
 Alternatively, walk as much as you can, it would be the fastest way to get around in big cities.
 Besides, walking is good for health